andr1976/HydDown/docs/MANUAL.md

 $$ \frac{m_{cv}}{dt} + \Delta \left( \dot{m} \right)_{fs}= 0 $$ {#eq:continuity}

-The first term is the accumulation term i.e. the rate of change of the mass inside the control volume , $m_cv$ , and the $\Delta$ in the second term represents the diference between the outflow and the inflow
+The first term is the accumulation term i.e. the rate of change of the mass inside the control volume, $m_cv$, and the $\Delta$ in the second term represents the diference between the outflow and the inflow

 $$ \Delta \left( \dot{m} \right) _{fs} = \dot{m}_2 - \dot{m}_1 $$